Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 From an infrastructural perspective,
 CQRS allows for leveraging the strength of the different kinds of databases;
-for example,
+For example:

-Using a relational database to store the command execution model,
+- Using a relational database to store the command execution model
-A search index for full text search,
+- A search index for full text search
-And pre-rendered flat files for fast data retrieval,
+- And pre-rendered flat files for fast data retrieval

 With all the storage mechanisms reliably synchronized.

 Moreover, CQRS naturally lends itself to event-sourced domain models.

 The event sourcing model makes it impossible to query records based on the aggregates’ states,
 But CQRS enables this by projecting the states into queryable databases.

+## References

+- Learning Domain-Driven Design - Vladik Khononov - O'Reilly